Vector quarkonia at the LHC with JETHAD: A high-energy viewpoint: Vector quarkonia at the LHC with

 where the ($a,b$) indices run over quarks, antiquarks, and the gluon, $f_{a,b}\left(x, \mu_F\right)$ denote parent protons' PDFs, $D^{\cal Q}_{a,b}\left(\frac{x}{z}, \mu_F\right)$ stand for quarkonium FFs, $x_{a,b}$ are the longitudinal-momentum fractions of the process-initiating partons, $z_{1,2}$ are the longitudinal-momentum fractions of fragmenting partons, and $\drv \hat\sigma_{a,b}(x_a, x_b)$ is the partonic hard factor.
 In the same way, in the quarkonium plus jet channel (panel b) of Fig.~\ref{fig:process}) one writes

-Conversely, to get the formula for the high-energy resummed cross section in our hybrid factorization, we first apply the high-energy factorization which is genuinely embodied in the BFKL framework, and then we complement the description by plugging collinear inputs: PDFs and FFs.
+Conversely, to get the formula for the high-energy resummed cross section in our hybrid factorization, we first apply the high-energy factorization which is genuinely embodied in the BFKL framework, and then we complement the description by plugging collinear inputs, PDFs and FFs.
 It is convenient to rewrite the differential cross section as a Fourier sum of azimuthal-angle coefficients

 where $\varphi_{1,2}$ are final-state particle azimuthal angles and $\Phi \equiv \varphi_1 - \varphi_2$.
 The azimuthal coefficients are calculated in the BFKL approach and they embody the resummation of energy logarithms up to the NLL level.
-Working in the $\MSb$ renormalization scheme\tcite{PhysRevD.18.3998}, one gets (for details on the derivation see, \emph{e.g.}, Ref.~\cite{Caporale:2012ih})
+Working in the $\MSb$ renormalization scheme\tcite{PhysRevD.18.3998}, one gets (for the technical derivation see, \emph{e.g.}, Ref.~\cite{Caporale:2012ih})

 where $\bar \alpha_s(\mu_R) \equiv \alpha_s(\mu_R) N_c/\pi$ with $N_c$ the number of colors, then $\beta_0 = 11N_c/3 - 2 n_f/3$ the first coefficient of the QCD $\beta$-function with $n_f$ the number of flavor.
 A two-loop running-coupling setup with $\alpha_s\left(M_Z\right)=0.11707$ and a dynamic $n_f$ is adopted.
 The BFKL kernel at the exponent of Eq.\eref{Cn_NLLp_MSb} encodes the resummation of leading and next-to-leading energy logarithms.
 It reads